redacted24/computing/README.md

 # computing

-A collection of my solved puzzles from the codeforces website problems.
+A collection of my solved puzzles from different places